Types of Student Loans

-There are two types of Stafford Loans: subsidized and unsubsidized.
+Stafford Loans come in two types: subsidized and unsubsidized.
 The type helps determine your interest rate and maximum loan amount.

 Subsidized Stafford Loans

 If your loan is subsidized, you won’t be responsible for making any payments until after you graduate.
-Your interest rate should be 4.53% in 2019-2020 school year.
-The government pays your interest for you while you’re in school.
+Under normal circumstances, the federal government pays the interest (rates set by federal law) on subsidized loans.

 Subsidized loans are reserved for students who can demonstrate a financial hardship.
 Most go to students whose families’ annual income is less than $50,000.